matthieu-bt/business-guide/source/quickstart/product.rst

   .. _documentation: https://doc.skribble.com

-  For a guide on upgrading to a Skribble Business Account, see *BG_upgrade*.
+Click :ref:`here <upgrade-to-business>` for a guide on upgrading to a Skribble Business Account,